First Multi-Day Severe Weather Event Of 2026 (Recap) | Weather.com

 (MORE: What You Should Know About Severe Weather)

-Saturday, strong winds with gusts occasionally over 40 mph, are possible throughout the Plains, Midwest, and increasingly the East as low pressure strengthens.
+On Saturday, strong winds gusted over 40 mph throughout parts of the Plains, Midwest, and increasingly the East.

-Some colder air will be dragged behind the storm into the Midwest, South and East, but it won't be bitterly cold, nor will it last long.
+Some colder air was dragged behind the storm into the Midwest, South and East, but it wasn't bitterly cold.

 (MAPS: 10-Day US Forecast Highs/Lows)